Whaoo/JS_ING2/README.md

 Project aiming at creating a dataloader which gives a set of equiprobable data, apply the Khi² / Chi² and then applying a PCA.

+Reading CSV file and putting it into an array.
+Creating a trainset and testset.
+Applying PCA to the dataset.

 # Authors (A to Z)

 - COULANGE Tristan